kubernetes-sigs/jobset/site/content/en/docs/concepts/_index.md

 to automatically restart the JobSet.
 A restart is done by recreating all child jobs.

 A JobSet is terminally failed when the number of failures reaches `spec.failurePolicy.maxRestarts`

+## Elastic JobSets

+JobSets have the ability to upscale or downscale after the job is created.

+JobSet supports this feature by allowing mutable changes for the replicas of a JobSet.

+One can increase or decrease the replicas of a ReplicatedJob.
+Templates and Names of replicate jobs are not allowed to change during updates.